 Powdered Sugar and Butter

-How to make frosting without powdered sugar OR butter?
+How to make frosting without butter OR powdered sugar?
 Now it’s getting tricky!
 You have two great options though -first, you could make a whipped cream frosting.

 Whisk some heavy cream, granulated sugar and a little vanilla together and voila, frosting!
 Throw in some cream cheese or mascarpone to make the whipped cream even creamier.